tom2433/LiftTracker/README.md

 put a "usual pattern" line graph of average distribution between weight values per set in the session in progress screen underneath a lift in progress. put time-frame tags on the line graph for past month and all time.

+on the sessions screen, put also the date in relative terms like on the muscle groups screen

 ## 07-23

 on lift screen, show most recent sets as bar graph. potentially put a pie chart of lift distribution on expanded muscle group card.